Frankie Hubbard: 2007–11

 When Randi is hired as the spokesmodel for Fusion Cosmetics forcing her out of town frequently, Frankie leans on Madison.
 Meanwhile, the Hubbards clash with the new chief of staff, David Hayward who has severely cut Frankie's hours and forced a blind Angie out of her job as chief of staff.
 Frankie longs to have another child, but Randi rejects the idea due to her modeling career.
 Frankie & Randi manage to rebuild their marriage while supporting Madison who learns she is pregnant with Ryan's child.
 In early 2011, Frankie became a big brother again with the birth of his little sister, Lucy.
 At the same time, Frankie befriends the teenage Maya Mercado who is mourning her decision to give up her newborn baby.
-Frankie later recommends Maya as Lucy's nanny is it is eventually revealed that Lucy is the child Maya gave up.
+Frankie later recommends Maya as Lucy's nanny and it is eventually revealed that Lucy is the child Maya gave up.
 Angie's real baby, Ellie was stillborn and Jesse finds an abandoned Lucy and gives her to his wife.
 Despite the tragic loss, the family finds several reasons to celebrate including Angie regaining her eyesight, Brot and Natalia announcing their engagement, and Maya choosing to live with Hubbards so Angie can be near Lucy.
 In September 2011, Frankie & Randi attend the party at the Chandler mansion where Randi hints that she may be pregnant.